varuntejamaguluri/Projects/README.md

 # Projects
-These include my Master's projects and individual projects.
+These include my Master's projects and Individual projects.